Traditional or Vernacular buildings

 - We are commenting upon individual planning applications affecting listed vernacular buildings, and such buildings recorded on the Departments Sites and Monuments Record.

-- Given the common issues faced we will support the momentum of the new DHLGH three year policy and work with colleagues in the Republic to:
+- Given the common issues faced we have supported the momentum of the DHLGH three year policy and worked with colleagues in the Republic to:

 - Develop guidance for owners on how to care for these buildings, on how to take on these buildings and reuse them and on how they can be improved to minimise climate change impact.